sidra-api/plugin-jwt/README.md

 - Ensure the secret key is consistent between the token generator and the JWT plugin.
 - Tokens have an expiration time controlled by the `exp` claim.
 The plugin rejects expired tokens.
+- Logs will provide detailed information about the request and verification process.